last updated: Mar 8, 2017

 Cargill is also the world's largest soybean processor and trader.
 Their soy-based ingredients are also genetically engineered.

 Genetically modified foods are still banned in 19 Europen countries and more than 40 countries now require GMO labeling.
 USA and Canada are not among them.

 3,800 barrels of oil are saved when 100,000 mattresses are manufactured with soy-based foam.
 You'd expect considerable savings for the consumer right?
 Nope.
 Soy-based memory foam mattresses or bio-foam mattresses are actually more expensive than regular memory foam even though they cost less to produce.
 Companies overcharge since they can promote the “eco-friendly” characteristics.

 Replacing a portion of the chemicals in foam makes it 5-20% healthier.
 Is 5-20% good enough?

-What’s that Chemical Smell from my Soy Foam Mattress?
+What’s that Chemical Smell from my Eco Foam Mattress?

 Are Bamboo Mattress Fabrics Eco-friendly?

 You guessed it.
 Bamboo fabrics are far from eco-friendly.
-The final product is considered man-made, so they aren't biodegradable.
+It takes so much processing the final product is considered man-made, so they're not biodegradable.

 If you've made it this far, well done.
-You’re now a little more equipped when the mattress salespersons says to you “it’s a plant based memory foam mattress”.
-If you want the real deal, check out our natural memory foam mattresses.
+You’re now a little more equipped when the mattress salesperson tell you “it’s plant-based memory foam”.